asantos00/website/content/blog/getting-started-with-deno/build-a-cli-with-deno.md

 - ECMAScript 6 `fetch`, available by default in Deno since it's fully compliant with ES6.
 - Deno `compile` command to compile the code into an executable binary

 This is how the final code will look like.
+[Check it out on GitHub](https://github.com/asantos00/deno-weather-cli/blob/main/mod.ts).

 ```ts
 import { parse } from "https://deno.land/std@0.83.0/flags/mod.ts";